Contact Us for a Free Consultation (213) 542-0979

 Negotiation with the Prosecutor

-Another angle is for your defense attorney — that would be me, Ron Hedding — to talk to the prosecutors before the case is called.
-Give them information and try to convince them that there should not be a full protective order.
+Another angle is for your defense attorney — I, Ron Hedding — to talk to the prosecutors before the case is called.
+Give them information and convince them there should not be a complete protective order.

-There certainly could be a protective order where you're ordered not to annoy, molest, stalk, harass and all the normal stuff they put in a protective order, the other party.
+There certainly could be a protective order where you're ordered not to annoy, molest, stalk, harass, and all the usual stuff they put in a protective order the other party.
 But, it does not have to include a stay away.
 Peaceful contact should be okay.

-This is a new trend that I'm seeing in Los Angeles county that a lot of times judges are preventing people from living together.
+This is a new trend that I'm seeing in Los Angeles County, where judges often prevent people from living together.

-It does seem idiotic because what ends up happening is somebody gets arrested, they post bail, they go back home, they live with the other person for a month or two while they wait for their court date.
+It does seem idiotic because what ends up happening is somebody gets arrested, posts bail, goes back home and lives with the other person for a month or two while they wait for their court date.

-Sometimes even longer now with the COVID-19 pandemic, the court dates are pushed out further, and then they come in and now they get kicked out of the house.
+Sometimes, even longer with the COVID-19 pandemic, the court dates are pushed out further, and then they come in and get kicked out of the house.

 This makes no sense.
-If you're really trying to protect the person, then that individual who is charged with domestic violence crime should be kicked our immediately.
+If you're trying to protect the person, then that individual who is charged with domestic violence crime should be kicked out immediately.

 But the system is not set up that way.
-Unless the party goes to try to get a domestic violence restraining order, then there's going to be no order in place to keep the two parties away from each other.
+Unless the party tries to get a domestic violence restraining order, then there's going to be no order in place to keep the two parties away from each other.

 • someone who will strategize and fight for you and help you,